muhme/quote_wordpress/README.md

 Language 'es_ES' installed.
 Language 'ja' installed.
 Language 'uk' installed.
-*** install plugin zitat-service
+*** creation of four additional admins with locales
 *** activate plugin zitat-service
 Plugin 'zitat-service' activated.
 *** recursivly chown to www-data
 ```

 WordPress is installed with the five languages supported by the plugin.
 The plugin `zitat-service` is installed and activated.
+There are five admin users who have each set one of the languages.

 ### Testing